dstainton/transcript-flash-cards/INSTALLATION_GUIDE.md

-# Scrum Flashcards - Windows Installation Guide
+# Transcript Flashcards - Windows Installation Guide

 ## What You Need
 - **Python 3.7+** installed from [python.org](https://www.python.org/)
   - ⚠️ Make sure "Add Python to PATH" is checked during installation
 - **OpenAI API Key** from [platform.openai.com](https://platform.openai.com/)

+## ✅ Upgrading from a Previous Version?

+**Good news!** Your existing data is 100% safe:
+- ✅ Your API key (`openaikey.txt`) will never be overwritten
+- ✅ Your session security key (`secret_key.txt`) is preserved
+- ✅ Existing flashcards, history, and transcripts are automatically migrated
+- ✅ Original files are backed up with `.backup` extension
+- ✅ Migration happens automatically on first run - no action needed!

 ## First-Time Setup (5 minutes)